Novato, California: Climate

 According to the Köppen Climate Classification system, Novato has a warm-summer mediterranean climate, abbreviated "Csb" on climate maps.
 This means that Summers are Hot, but Winters are rainy and can be mild to chilly.
 Precipitation occurs in the colder seasons, but there are a number of clear sunny days even during the wetter seasons, except during spells of seasonal tule fog, when it can be quite chilly for many days.
 Its hardiness zone is 9b (25 to 30 F.

 Novato has a history of flooding due to its low-lying position, as well as the fact that much of the city used to be marshland.
 Due to the system of levees in Eastern Novato, flooding is quite common in that area, both from excessive rain and levee breaches.

+Aerial view of Novato, looking southeast.
+Stafford Lake is visible in the foreground and San Pablo Bay in the background beneath the plane's wing.